simondaout/Flower2d/README.md

   * src/profiles: python tool package to plot profiles across InSAR and GPS data.
 The code is made of these main classes:

     - class network defined in `network2d.py`: reads InSAR or/and GPS data
-    - class fault2d defined in `model2d.py` : defines 2-dimensional fault in Eeast, West, strike coordinate
-    - class prof defined in `model2d.py`: define position, azimuth and size of the profile to be plot
+    - class prof defined in `model2d.py`: define position, azimuth and size of the profile to be plot.
+It also defined the type offigure you desire:
+		- default: scatter plot
+		- type = 'std': plot mean and standard deviation insar
+		- type = 'distscale': scatter plot with color scale fonction of the profile-parallel distance

     - class topo, seismi, moho defined in `model2d.py`: read data in x,y,z format for plots
     - class gmtfiles defined in `readgmt.py`: read files in gmt format for plots

-  * examples/haiyuam: inversion example  with a simple ramp-decollement structure or a flower structure geometry
+  * examples/haiyuam: inversion example  with a simple ramp-decollement structure or a flower structure geometry.
+All input parameters are difined in `tianzhuwestopti.py`.

-  * example/socal: inversion example with a more complex fault geometries with several imbricated structures
+  * example/socal: profile and inversion examples.
+Input file for profile is `gabrielproin.py`.
+Input file for inversion is `gabrielflower.py`.
+Example of inversion with a more complex fault geometries with several imbricated structures.
-  * example/atf: profile examples

 :memo: Note: all data need to be projected in local UTM coordinates.
 Read readme.txt files in each directories for insar data, gps data or gmt files projection examples.